arcus-azure/arcus.observability/docs/preview/features/sinks/azure-application-insights.md

 ### Exceptions

-#### Property format
+#### Properties

-When tracking exceptions, all the public properties of the exception will be included as [custom dimensions](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#custom-measurements-and-properties-in-analytics).
+When tracking exceptions, one can opt-in to track all the public properties of the exception which will be included as [custom dimensions](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#custom-measurements-and-properties-in-analytics).
 These public properties are formatted with the following pattern: `Exception-{0}` where `{0}` is the place where the public property's name is inserted.

 The value of the property will be the value of the custom dimension so that the custom dimension will be in the form `"Exception-{your-property-name}" = "your-property-value"`.

 This property format pattern can be configured, like shown in the following example: